GuyTito/Salary_App/README.md

 ## How it works
-* Upload data of the staff in csv format
+* Upload data of the staff in csv format.
+The _staff data.csv_ file is a sample data provided in the question
 * Results are presented as answers to the questions
-* You can download the results in csv format
+* You can download the results in csv format.
+The finished file (prefixed with "[finished]") is in the _csvDir_ folder together with the uploaded file

 ## Suggestions